Keyboard shortcuts

 └────────────────────────────────────────────────────────────────┘

 We don’t need the full Go runtime.
 We need enough to run games.
-Games have different requirements than servers—short sessions, realtime deadlines, no network services.
+Games have different requirements than servers, cloud services, or desktop systems.
 This simplifies everything.

 Memory Model